kelseyhightower/kubernetes-the-hard-way/docs/03-compute-resources.md

 ### Kubernetes Controllers

-Create three compute instances which will host the Kubernetes control plane:
+Create three compute instances that will host the Kubernetes control plane:

 ```
 for i in 0 1 2; do